 History of SPFF

-Formed in 1998, SPFF was established to allow Southeastern peanut producers to speak with a unified voice.
-Often, particularly in Washington, state representatives are asked the position of other southeastern states on policy issues.
-In order to avoid follow-up from each state, a position by the SPFF has become a position of all four states.
+Formed in 1998, SPFF was established to allow Southeastern peanut producers to speak with a unified voice on legislative issues and partner with other state peanut organizations for leadership development and coordinated research funding.
 It has, also become an umbrella for other activities and projects, besides promotion, that the three organizations undertake collectively.

-SPFF is comprised of the Alabama Peanut Producers Association, the Florida Peanut Producers Association, the Mississippi Peanut Growers Association and the Georgia Peanut Commission.
-These are the respective “check-off” organizations in each state.
-The SPFF board consist of 8 members comprised of the chief elected officer and the executive director of each organization.
-Action requires unanimous agreement.
+SPFF was initially organized by the Alabama Peanut Producers Association, the Florida Peanut Producers Association and the Georgia Peanut Commission.
+The Mississippi Peanut Growers Association joined SPFF in 2008 and now the South Carolina Peanut Board is the latest organization to join SPFF in 2025.
+The SPFF board consists of 10 members comprised of the chief elected officer and the executive director of each organization.

 Activities currently coordinated by the Federation include: